Tylous/Vibe/README.md

                                            (@Tyl0us)

-[+] Creating DB
 [+] Credentials Valid, Generating Database
+[+] Table 1/4 : Generating Group Table
+[+] Table 2/4 : Generating User Table
+[+] Table 3/4 : Generating Computer Table
+[+] Table 4/4 : Generating Password Policy Table
 [+] Sucessful Database Created
 0.434292078018
 >>help
 Commands
 ========
-add_cred             Adds credentials to the credential table.
-Use -p for passwords and -h for password hashes clear                Clears the screen help                 Displays this help menu list                 Lists either all users, computers, or groups.
+clear                Clears the screen help                 Displays this help menu list                 Lists either all Users, Computers, or Groups.
 Use the -f option to pipe the contents to a file session              Scans target(s) to see who has/is currently logged in.
-Can take a list or range of hosts, using -t/--target and specify a user using -u/--user and --jitter/-j to add a delay.
-Requires: read/write privileges on either Admin$ or C$ share net                  Perform a query to view all information pertaining to a specific user, group, or computer (Similar to the Windows net user, net group commands). example: 'net group Domain Admins' query                Executes a query on the contents of tables search               Searches for a key word(s) through every field of every table for any matches, displaying row share_hunter         Scans target(s) enumerating the shares on the target(s) and the level of access the specified user, using  -u/--user.
-Can take a list or range of hosts, using -t/--target and --jitter/-j to add a delay show                 Shows the contents of Computers, Credentials, Groups, Password policy, Store, Credentials, Files Servers and Access tables store                Displays the contents of a specific table.
-Example: 'show [table name] (access, creds, computers, file servers, pwdpolicy, users) exit                 Exit Vibe
+Can take a list or range of hosts, using -t/--target and specify a user using -d/--domain, -u/--user, -p/--password and --jitter/-j to add a delay.
+Requires: read/write privileges on either Admin$ or C$ share net                  Perform a query to view all information pertaining to a specific user, group, or computer (Similar to the Windows net user, net group commands). example: 'net group Domain Admins' columns              Displays the column names in each of the three major tables (users, groups and computers query                Executes a query on the contents of tables search               Searches for a key word(s) through every field of every table for any matches, displaying row share_hunter         Scans target(s) enumerating the shares on the target(s) and the level of access the specified user, using -d/--domain, -u/--user, -p/--password.
+Can take a list or range of hosts, using -t/--target and --jitter/-j to add a delay show                 Shows the contents of Users, Computers, Credentials, Groups, Password policy, Store, Credentials, Files Servers and Access tables store                Displays the contents of a specific table.
+Example: 'show [table name] (access, creds, computers, file servers, pwdpolicy, users) export               Export the contents of the database to a path in one of the following formats: CSV, HTML. (using with -f or --filetype) exit                 Exit Vibe
 >>